carp_mobile_sensing 2.0.0 copy "carp_mobile_sensing: ^2.0.0" to clipboard

 This library contains the core Flutter package for the CARP Mobile Sensing (CAMS) framework.
 Supports cross-platform (iOS and Android) mobile sensing.

 For an overview of all CAMS packages, see CARP Mobile Sensing in Flutter.
-For documentation on how to use CAMS, see the CAMS wiki.
+See the CARP Mobile Sensing Documentation for how to install & configure, use, and extend CAMS.

 Usage #